SFCMN/package-json-comment/README.md

     "eslint": "^8.34.0",
     "eslint-config-airbnb-base": "^15.0.0",
     "eslint-plugin-import": "^2.27.5",
-    "package-json-comment": "^0.2.2",
+    "package-json-comment": "^0.2.3",
-    "package-json-comment": "This-is-a-comment"
+    "package-json-comment": "This-is-a-test-to-verify-that-the-package-itself-is-available"
   },
   "dependencies": {
-    "package-json-comment": "This is a comment"
+    "package-json-comment": "This is a test to verify that the package itself is available" }
-  }
 }